ByteAtATime/bg-ctf/test/challenge4/README.md

-# Challenge 4: The Known Private Key
+# Challenge 4: Who can sign this?

 In this challenge, you need to mint a flag using a signature from an authorized minter.